cecat/CeC-HA-Addons/addons/yamcam3/README.md

 *vehicles.tireSqueel*, *vehicles.motorcycle*, and
 *vehicles.vehicleHornCarHornHonking*

-This allows automations to check for group names rather than lists of 30 or 40 sound classes that might be related to what we are wanting to detect (e.g., human activity, traffic sounds, etc.).

 Read more about groupings (and how you can customize) [here](https://github.com/cecat/CeC-HA-Addons/tree/main/addons/yamcam3/files).

-The code pulls the *top_k* classes with the highest scores (assuming there are at leaste *top_k* classes that exceed *noise_threshold*), then calculates a group score from these.
-For example, if there are three classes from the *music* group with scores in the top_k, the composite (i.e., group) score is calculated as follows:
+The add-on pulls the *top_k* classes with the highest scores (assuming there are at least *top_k* classes that exceed *noise_threshold*), then calculates a group score from these.
+The composite (i.e., group) score is calculated as follows:
 - If the highest score (*max_score*) among those in the same group >= 0.7, group_score = max_score
-- Else group_score = max_score + 0.05(group_count), where group_count is the number of classes from that group are in the top_k scores. (group_score is capped at 0.95).
+- Else group_score = max_score + 0.05(group_count), where group_count is the
+number of classes from that group are in the top_k scores.
+- group_score is capped at 0.95.

 ## Tech Info